platformsh/platformsh-docs/sites/platform/src/dedicated-environments/security-monitoring.md

 As the official, in-house Platform.sh observability tool, [Blackfire](/increase-observability/integrate-observability/blackfire.md) provides unparalleled monitoring, profiling, and performance testing technologies.
 Using Blackfire on Platform.sh enhances your experience and allows you to enjoy greater support as well as unique upcoming features.

-You can subscribe to Blackfire in two different ways:

--   As an Enterprise or Elite customer, you can sign up for the Platform.sh [Observability Suite](https://platform.sh/features/observability-suite/), which offers application performance monitoring by Blackfire packaged with infrastructure monitoring.
+As an Enterprise or Elite customer, you can use the Platform.sh [Observability Suite](https://platform.sh/features/observability-suite/), which offers application performance monitoring by Blackfire packaged with infrastructure monitoring.
 The Observability Suite includes all Blackfire features, support, and usage that scales with your needs.

-Platform.sh also supports third-party observability services such as [New Relic](/increase-observability/integrate-observability/new-relic/_index.md and [Tideways](/increase-observability/integrate-observability/tideways.md).
+Platform.sh also supports third-party observability services such as [New Relic](/increase-observability/integrate-observability/new-relic/_index.md) and [Tideways](/increase-observability/integrate-observability/tideways.md).
 You need to get your own license for them.
 These third-party services have their own associated cost, are language-specific, and may not be available for all languages.